-Even the most organized among us often over look one area when we sort, purge and clean out our homes and that is the jewelry box.
-Or, um, boxes/hooks/shelves which may be the case for those of you who share my love for statement jewelry (check out more online for great jewelry deals).
+Even the most organized among us often overlook one area when we sort, purge and clean out our homes and that is the jewelry box.
+They’re very handy for keeping the best pieces safe and protected from the elements, as well as keeping them in one place inside that box.
+Or, um, boxes/hooks/shelves which may be the case for those of you who share my love for statement jewelry.
 The truth is that your jewelry should be gone through at least once a year to check for loose stones, tarnish and other repairs or attention needed.
 This also provides a great chance to change the way you store and display pieces if you feel you haven’t been wearing everything and even getting rid of the pieces that you no longer want.
-I feel like if every person had a jewelry safe, it would be so much easier.
-We wouldn’t have to worry about keeping everything in order, as there would already be compartments in place and nothing would ever get tangled.
-I don’t even want to think about how long I’ve spent trying to untangle necklaces from one another.
-We all know how long that process can take and it is not fun.

 First We Gather

-The first step is get all of your jewelry together.
+The first step is to get all of your jewelry together.
 This may require more effort for those of you who like to scatter their jewels around like decor, but it’s the most important step.
 Don’t forget to check your bedside table, the living room and your purse for pieces you’ve taken off and never put away.
 If you have stored away special or sentimental pieces, bring those out too.
 Now find a large, clean surface and spread it all out.
 Take a second to admire your pretty baubles, you have spent a great deal of time and money carefully choosing your jewelry, enjoy looking at it all together!

 Next We JudgeThe Repair Pile